Dr. Parvin Adeli

 Dr. Veronique Steukers

 Veronique is responsible for ensuring that global regulation and legislation on nickel and nickel compounds is science-based, justified and takes account of the socio-economic importance and the life cycle perspective of nickel.
-She leads the Nickel Institute’s Health and Environment Public Policy team and is based in Brussels.
+She leads the Nickel Institute’s Public Policy & Sustainability team and is based in Brussels.

 Prior to joining the Nickel Institute in 2012, Veronique was Advocacy Director in the Corporate Sustainability Department of Albemarle.
 She has more than 20 years experience in regulatory and government affairs as well as advocacy in the corporate metal and chemicals sector.